CutaneousBioinf/Automatic-Cell-Typing/tutorial/symphony_usage.md

 `save_sub_uwot_dir`: The path of the directory saving uwot models for sub-celltypes.

 NOTICE: Each reference has an absolute path of corresponding uwot modle.
-If the location of a uwot mode changes, the reference cannot find it.
+If the path of a uwot mode changes, the reference cannot find it.

 `k`: The K of KNN.
 After projecting reference cells and queries, KNN is used to assign celltypes.

 `output_dir`: The path of the directory saving analyzing results.

+### Inputs For References

+Here we provide some examples for reading inputs:

+1. A Giotto object.
+2. Expression matrix and metadata are provided seperately.
+3. A Seurat object.

+To use these examples, users only need to modify paths to inputs.

+Users can use their own codes, make sure that it generates these two variables:

+`ref_exp`: Expression matrix for references, gene x cell, log(CP10K + 1) normalized.

+log(CP10K + 1) normalzation: for each count, calculate

+$$ln(\frac{count}{total\ counts\ in\ the\ cell} \cdot 1000+1).$$

+It is the defult normalization method of Seurat, but it is not the case for Giotto.

+`ref_metadata`: Metadata matrix for references, cell x feature, including main celltypes and sub-celltypes.

+### Inputs For Queries

+Here we provide some examples for reading inputs:

+1. Multiple h5 files.
+2. A Giotto object.

+Users can use their own codes, make sure that it generates this variable:

+`seurat_objs`: A list with one or multiple Seurat object(s).